-A student's eligibility for Federal Title IV aid will be terminated (and is not subject to appeal) once 150% of the total hours required for a degree or certificate, as stated in this catalog, have been attempted or when 124 or more credit hours have been earned.
-Hours attempted equal the sum of all Onondaga credit (or equivalent credit, such as remedial) hours for which tuition was charged (as of the census date) plus all transfer hours accepted for credit.
-For students in a dual major, as well as for students who seek to earn additional degrees, an academic review will determine how many additional credits will be allowed toward the subsequent program and students will be notified of the allowed maximum total hours.
+A student's eligibility for Federal Title IV aid will be terminated (and is not subject to appeal) once the student has attempted 150% more credits for his/her degree or certificate (as stated in this catalog).
+Aid is also terminated when 124 or more credit hours have been earned by the student.
+Attempted credits includee all Onondaga credits (or equivalent credit, such as remedial) that the student passed, failed, received anincomplete or withdrew from, plus all transfer credits accepted from other colleges.
+For students in a dual major, as well as for students who seek to earn additional